 - Besides the cooked quinoa cakes making wonderful leftovers, the uncooked quinoa mixture also keeps well for a few days.
 Make the mixture, cover and store in the refrigerator until you have some time to cook the patties on the stove.

 How To Make Cajun Quinoa Cakes

-Start with making the quinoa.
+- Start with making the quinoa.
 While that is cooking, put together the flax egg and prep the quinoa cake produce.
 Above are some of the simple vegetables for the quinoa cakes.

-Once quinoa is cooked, combine the quinoa, flax egg, flour, onion, celery, bell pepper and garlic.
+- Once quinoa is cooked, combine the quinoa, flax egg, flour, onion, celery, bell pepper and garlic.
 Mixture should be moist enough to stick together.
-Add additional flour or water, 1 -2 tablespoons at time if needed to adjust consistency, and taste for seasoning.
+Add additional flour or water, 1 -2 tablespoons at a time if needed to adjust consistency, and taste for seasoning.

-These were easy to put together, a little messy but once you do one or two you get the hang of it.
+These were easy to put together, a little messy, but once you do one or two you get the hang of it.
 I formed balls and flattened lightly, once on the griddle I pressed down with the spatula to flatten more.